Mansonella ozzardi: Morphology

 Like other nematodes, M. ozzardi is a cylindrical and bilaterally symmetrical worm, with a pseudocoel, or a false body cavity.
 The exterior of the parasite, the cuticle, is a protective layer that can withstand the harsh environment in the digestive tracts of the human hosts.

-M. ozzardi and other nematodes have longitudinal muscles that run along the body wall.
+Mansonella ozzardi and other nematodes have longitudinal muscles that run along the body wall.
 They also have dorsal, ventral, and longitudinal nerve cords connected to these longitudinal muscles.

 In the adult stages of M. ozzardi, the females are larger than the males.

-M. ozzardi is usually smaller than those Onchocerca Volvulus (that causes human onchocerciasis) when both species co-exist; especially in some rural areas in Brazil, within the Amazonian onchocerciasis focus.
+Mansonella ozzardi is usually smaller than those Onchocerca Volvulus (that causes human onchocerciasis) when both species co-exist; especially in some rural areas in Brazil, within the Amazonian onchocerciasis focus.

 Reproduction

 This is a dioecious species; the female is believed to release a pheromone to attract males.
 When the male finds the female, he will coil around the female over the genital pore.
 The male's spicules are used to hold the female during copulation.
 The females are ovoviviparous.
 The sperm of a nematode lacks a flagellum.
 Its motility is due to its amoeboid-type cell.